 It’s so easy to put on extra pounds when you’re away from home whether you’re on holiday, a business trip or on the road long-term.
 I’m having a bit of a fit kick lately which brought to mind lots of things I do to keep the pounds from piling on when I’m away from home.
-I thought I’d share a few of my tips and hints to help keep you fit and healthy while travelling.

 If I’m travelling for leisure then delicious local dishes and tempting new flavours and foods can be

 difficult impossible to say no to.
 When I’m working on an event or conference for my job it’s even worse – friendly hotel staff ply me with coffee and pastries and lunch is often grabbed on the run from a room service menu which usually means a club sandwich with fries eaten while working through a pile of emails.
 So unhealthy.
 And you thought Event Management was glamorous huh?
 Here’s a few tips to help give your travels a bit of a health boost.

 When I’m away on a personal trip I’ll walk miles and miles and I love it – I’ll spend a whole day walking and getting heaps of exercise so this balances out all the extra foodie indulgencies.
 Win win.
 But when I’m working, although I’m on my feet more than when I’m in the office, I don’t really get the chance or the time to exercise properly.
 To counter this I make sure I never take the lift and always use the stairs – unless I’m on the 33rd floor where I’ll get out a few floors below my room and walk the last few flights.